CCN-Support/CCN_Wiki/docs/source/mri.rst

 **Can an uncertified person shadow my scan?**

-- Per the information above (see CCN's Restricted Areas policy), uncertified individuals are not allowed in the control room unless granted an exemption by CCN.
-Contact CCN for such an exemption if it's necessary for someone to shadow your scan.
-Regardless, the uncertified person is prohibited from touching any research equipment and any exemptions granted only apply to a single instance.
-Users who have started but not finished the certification process are considered uncertified until the full certification is completed.
-If you have questions about this, please ask.
+- A CCN exemption is required for an uncertified individual to enter the control room for shadowing a scan.
+Contact CCN to request one; each exemption applies to a single visit.
+An exempt observer must not touch research equipment and must be strictly supervised by the certified scan team.
+A user who has started but not completed the full certification process is still considered uncertified.
+See CCN’s Restricted Areas policy [insert ref].

 **Can I be a primary user?**